ltearno/pom-explorer/README.md

 ### Functionalities

 - find where dependencies override demendency management
-- user wants the project X to be always build with latest dependencies.
-If code is modified in a depended project, required projects should be rebuilt.
 - resolve all projects from external dependencies -> download files and add them in the graph, until the last one !

 ### Graph functionalities